-Kristina Caggiano Kelly is a counsel in Sterne Kessler’s Trial & Appellate Practice Group, representing clients in all stages of litigation before the PTAB, district courts, Federal Circuit, and Supreme Court.
-She has experience in both litigation and patent prosecution in a wide variety of technological areas, including Hatch-Waxman filings, International Trade Commission investigations, and opinion work.
+Kristina Caggiano Kelly is a director in Sterne Kessler’s Trial & Appellate Practice Group, representing clients in all stages of litigation before the PTAB, International Trade Commission, district courts, Federal Circuit, and Supreme Court.
+She has experience in both inter partes disputes and patent prosecution in a wide variety of technological areas, including Hatch-Waxman filings, interference practice, and opinion work.

 Before joining Sterne Kessler, Kristina practiced intellectual property law, as well as government contracts, administrative law, and other complex commercial litigation.
 She also has experience representing veterans in pro bono matters before the Court of Appeals for Veterans’ Claims.